zephyrproject-rtos/zephyr/doc/reference/kbuild/kbuild_kconfig.rst

   defined for and apply to the entire build system.

 * The Kconfig file at the :file:`kernel` directory contains the general configuration related to the micro- and the nanokernel.
-Some configuration options contained here are: :option:`Kernel Type` and :option:`Enhanced Security`.

-* The Kconfig file at the :file:`driver` directory organizes the inclusion of the various Kconfig files needed for each supported driver in the system.
+* The Kconfig file at the :file:`drivers` directory organizes the inclusion of the various Kconfig files needed for each supported driver in the system.

 * The Kconfig file at the :file:`misc` directory contains the configuration